 REGISTER FOR COURSE

-COST - Program fee is $4,450 which includes housing, all theater tickets, and admission to any other theater-related activities.
-Please note that airfare is not included in this fee.
+COST - Program fee is $1,300 which does not include housing, but does include all theater tickets, and admission to any other theater-related activities, Please note that airfare is also not included.

 HOW TO REGISTER - Before any payments are made, you must contact Michael Zam for registration ASAP at firstname.lastname@example.org as space is extremely limited.